 The most obvious difference between a horse and a pony is size.
 For most purposes, a pony is under 14.2 hands high if you ride English, and under 14 hands if you’re a western rider.
 This size distinction varies between places too and often they are arbitrary sizes set for the show ring.
 Some horses are more pony-ish in their behavior and physiology, and some ponies more horse-like.
 In fairness to the riders and these mounts though, these size standards help prevent ponies and small horses from having to show against larger animals, that because of their size might have an advantage.
 It also isn’t very safe to have very small children on tiny ponies riding around the same ring with large horses.

 Ponies are incredibly strong for their size.
-They are more hardy than horses and can withstand greater ranges in temperature.
-Their coats tend to grow thicker in the winter , which often don’t shed out until the hottest days of summer and begin to grow back in as soon as the day start to shorten.
+They can pull or carry heavy loads with more strength than a horse, relative to their size.
+They are hardier than horses and can withstand greater ranges in temperature.
+Their coats tend to grow thicker in the winter, which often don’t shed out until the hottest days of summer and they begin to grow back their thick coats as soon as the days start to shorten.
 They have thicker manes and tails.
 Their hooves tend to be tougher.
 They are heavier boned and shorter legged in proportion to their bodies compared to horses.

 Ponies also tend to live longer than horses.
 It’s not unusual for ponies to live beyond thirty years of age, and many world record holders for the oldest equines are ponies.
 Many ponies are still used for riding and driving into their late 20s.